OpenTimer/Parser-Verilog/README.md

 + [GNU Bison] at least 3.0.4
 + [Flex] at least 2.6.0

-Currently Parser-SPEF has been tested to run well on Linux distributions.
+Currently Parser-Verilog has been tested to run well on Linux distributions.

 ## Build through CMake
 We use [CMake](https://cmake.org/) to manage the source and tests.